John Anderson (colonial administrator): Honours

 He was appointed as a Companion of the Order of St Michael and St George (CMG) in 1898, and a Knight Commander of the Order of St Michael and St George (KCMG) in 1901 when he was due to accompany the Duke and Duchess of York.
 In 1906, he was awarded LL.D. from his former alma mater.

+Legacy

-Anderson School in Ipoh, Malaysia was named after the then High Commissioner of the Malay States, Sir John Anderson, the school was formally opened on 6 February 1909.
+Anderson School (Sekohlah Menengah Kebangsaan Anderson) in Ipoh, Malaysia was named after the then High Commissioner of the Malay States, Sir John Anderson, the school was formally opened on 6 February 1909.

-Anderson Road and Anderson bridge in Singapore was also named in his honour.
+In Singapore, Anderson Bridge and Anderson Road were named after him.
+The latter gave its name to Anderson Secondary School, which was originally located there.